 Determine how much of the cost you can put up, and then look at other financing options, such as small business loans.

 Not all pet care businesses require certifications, but most have some level of education or training.
 Consult your State Labor Office to learn about required certifications or permits, and how to obtain them.
 Make the pet care certificates for the care of animals as well.

 Think about your hours and your workflow.
 Make sure your pricing is competitive but sustainable.
-Decide how you’ll handle client payments, and spell out liability and requirements in contracts.
+Decide how you’ll handle animals with ID, client payments, and spell out liability and requirements in contracts.

 Establish your web presence before you’re open for business using pet care flyers.
 You can also start with a website spelling out your business offerings, location, hours, rates, and your bio.
 Use social media and community marketplaces to promote your services and engage clients.

 Here are some tips on how you can take care of your pet:

 Pet sitters charge $20-$40 a day on average, depending on the services involved.
 The average cost of a 30-minute visit is $25, while overnight pet-sitting costs $75-$85.
 Pet sitters will often charge more for 24-hour care, additional pets, and services provided on holidays.

 Puppy boarding is possible, but your pet needs to be a certain age before it's considered safe. ...
 Even if your puppy has had their first round of shots, keep in mind that waiting to board until after their second-round (at about 4 months of age) provides even greater protection.